-Browse Exhibits (17 total)
+Browse Exhibits (21 total)

 Oral histories have been a popular way to preserve the lives and testimonies of marginalized subjects who have often been denied access to the historical record.
-This exhibit is a small selection of the CLGA's collection of oral histories and audiovisual materials relating to LGBTQ2+ lives in Canada.
+This exhibit showcases a small selection of oral histories and audiovisual materials relating to LGBTQ2+ lives in Canada from The ArQuives' collection.

-Though small, buttons and pins communicated pivotal concerns of the LGBTQ+ community to the world.
+Though small, buttons and pins communicated pivotal concerns of the LGBTQ2+ community to the world.
 With the earliest item dating to 1977, the buttons in this collection speak to issues in human rights, health, and politics up to the 2010s.

-A collection of newspaper clippings on LGBTQ+ people as represented in the media of the 1950s and 1960s, including articles and columns discussing the way this community was viewed and the way it was persecuted, ultimately tracking changes in the discourse on sexual diversity.
+A collection of newspaper clippings on LGBTQ2+ people as represented in the media of the 1950s and 1960s, including articles and columns discussing the way this community was viewed and the way it was persecuted, ultimately tracking changes in the discourse on sexual diversity.

 The Lesbians Making History (LMH) collective came together in the mid-1980s and was inspired by oral history projects of gay lives coming out of Buffalo, Boston and San Francisco.
 The collective interviewed 9 women about their experiences as ‘out’ lesbians in the 1950s, 60s, and 70s.

-Rachel Epstein, Maureen FitzGerald, Amy Gottlieb, Didi Khayatt, Mary Louise Noble, and Lorie Rotenberg
+Collective members included: Rachel Epstein, Maureen FitzGerald, Amy Gottlieb, Didi Khayatt, Mary Louise Noble, and Lorie Rotenberg